ruigil/oceanos/README.md

 Point your browser at
   `http://localhost:8080`

-For an example client code.
-See OSGIHelloWorldServlet in module ws.oceanos.web or the tests in module ws.oceanos.core.
+For an example client code see OSGIHelloWorldServlet in module ws.oceanos.web or the tests in module ws.oceanos.core.